 We have also covered tips to optimize Windows for Solid State Drives in the past which suggested among other things to move caches from the SSD to another drive.

-That tip was problematic, especially for users with only SSDs connected to their computer.
+That tip was problematic, especially for users who used SSDs exclusively on the device.

 A workaround for those users is to use a ram disk for caching purposes.
 Ram disks, sometimes also called ram drives, are storage devices that use computer memory to store the data.